What is The 33k Task List Project?

 Before you run off to your closest mailbox, please take a quick peek at these FAQs:

 How many lists have you collected so far?
-612 from 20 states and 7 other countries...and counting.
+771 from 24 states and 7 other countries...and counting.
 (As of December 2017 and updated quarterly)

 Can I send you more than one?
 Yes!
 While I want to collect as diverse a collection of task lists from as many women as possible, I will happily accept whatever stash of task lists you have sitting around.
 I also recognize you may have a task list for the different spheres of your life - work, home, school, etc. If that’s your style, please send me your list from each sphere of your life as it best represents you.
 Because you know you better than I do.